-Where possible, the groups established in Communication I will be maintained to to assist continuity.
+Where possible, the groups established in Communication I will be maintained to assist continuity.
 Again, considerable emphasis will be placed upon group work

 Workshop and take-home activities will include oral and written exercises based on a wide variety of media.
-Students will engage in debate and role playing, and will participate in communication games.
+Students will engage in debate and role playing, and will participate in a communication simulation exercise.